Tim-B/hipsterdevblog.com/source/_posts/2014-12-07-writing-functions-for-aws-lambda-using-npm-and-grunt.markdown

  the page provided in the webpage attribute of the event, extract all the links, convert them to absolute URLs, then generate a list of these links from a mustache template and upload it to S3.

-Update your index.js with the following:
+Update your index.js with the following, don't forget to replace `mybucket` with your actual destination bucket:

 {% codeblock lang:javascript index.js %}
 var cheerio = require('cheerio');